Rate this Page

 A ProcId identifies a single runtime instance.
 All actors exist within a proc, and message routing between actors is scoped by the proc’s identity.

-Procs can be identified either by their rank within a world (Ranked) or by a direct channel address and name (Direct):
+Procs are identified by a direct channel address and name:

 #[derive(